her3ticAVI/TITANII/README.md

 bare-metal host that is running the TITAN II C2 server.
 ```

-Chatroom
+Webooks

 ```
-The Chatroom panel is a panel that allows for multiple pentesters to use the tool at one time and keeping communications centralized in one tool.
-A one stop shop for any good Red Team engagement.
-Inlcuding sharing scan files, exploited machiones, etc. Uses PGP.
+The Webhooks panel is a feature of Ducky Scripts that allow the return of loot from Bad USB scripts.
 ```

-Ducky-Scripts
+BadUSB-Scripts

 ```
 The Duck-Scripts panel is a panel that allows for the quick deployment of pre-created duckscripts